yogeshprakhar/Lattice-Assignment-Backend/README.md

 -> Clodinary is used to store the photo(image and videos) and cloudinary give back us a url that i can store in mongoDB as a string.
 <br>
 <br>
--> Multer is used in project to uplad the photo on server.
+-> Multer is used in project to upload the photo on server. and cookie-parser and cors are also used and dotenv for enviornment variable.
 <br><br>
 <br>
 .............POSTMAN..................